saramazz/genomit_PMD/README.md

 plot_results(results)
 ```

-## Dataset
+## data

-The dataset utilized in this study comprises 1046 patients with Primary Mitochondrial Diseases (PMD) collected from nine Italian centers.
+The data utilized in this study comprises 1046 patients with Primary Mitochondrial Diseases (PMD) collected from nine Italian centers.
 It is not publicly available.
-The dataset is divided into training and test sets, with features extracted from clinical phenotype data.
+The data is divided into training and test sets, with features extracted from clinical phenotype data.

 For more information on data preprocessing and feature selection, refer to the [documentation](#).